How to Get Better Gas Mileage – 14 Tips for your RV

 Air filters become dirty and clogged over time and a dirty air filter will have to work harder to take in oxygen to burn with the fuel.
 Sometimes this extra work can decrease your gas mileage by as much as 10 percent.

 Your engine’s air filter needs to be replaced every 12,000 to 15,000 miles.
 You or your mechanic should be keeping track of the last time you had the air filter replaced, but if you don’t remember replacing it in the last year then it’s probably about time.

 Check Your Spark Plugs

-When spark plugs misfire, this causes the engine to use extra fuel without giving you any extra speed or distance.
+When spark plugs misfire, this will cause engines to use extra gas without giving you any extra speed or distance.

 Bad spark plugs can affect your RV fuel economy by as much as 30 percent, according to the National Institute for Automotive Service Excellence.
 If you find that you are spending more at the pump than you expected, get your spark plugs checked out.